zzz0906/LeetCode/2020_September/Readme.md

 * target - current >= last number break (avoid duplicates number)

 * target - current > 9 in the last number it cannot be > 9

+## Insert Interval

+union set?

+Oh the original one must be the no overlap

+It's too easy

+TOO MANY BUG!
+I modify it according to the test cases again and again.

+57??
+I have done it before.

+My past solution is just find all have the intersection interval with new intervals

+And delete them and add other in the array